 Jersey has a variety of commercial space available, suitable for any business’ needs, from hot-desking environments to newly refurbished buildings and contemporary new builds.
 Every commercial (and residential building) also has access to 1GB fibre.

 Through the Government-owned Jersey Development Company (JDC) investment is being made into the Islands future through regeneration and strategic property development to support Jersey’s infrastructure and economy.
 The new developments all include landscaped areas and open green spaces for the public to enjoy.

 Included in this property development is the construction of Grade A office space with BREEAM ‘excellent’ rating.
 An example of this is the prestigious IFC Jersey development.
 IFC Jersey is in the heart of St Helier providing a world-class business hub with environmentally sustainable Grade A office space which meets operational efficiency standards.
-The entire project will aim to provide 470,000 sq ft of office space across 6 buildings each with private car parking space below and 520 public parking spaces on 3 levels below a public park.
+The entire project will aim to provide 470,000 square feet of office space across 6 buildings each with private car parking space below, and 520 public parking spaces on 3 levels below a public park.

 No matter what your business needs are, you can be sure you will find the right property that allows you and your business to flourish.

 The Island offers complete critical infrastructure, with easy access to key stakeholders, regulators, industry and government.
 The Government supports the Island’s growth as an international business centre and ensures the correct implementation of infrastructure and legislation needed for this growth.

 Key Government officials and decision makers are accessible, and the Island is known for its globally renowned professional service providers all of whom are within easy reach.